GoogleChrome/web.dev/src/site/content/en/blog/hardware-accel-animations/index.md

 feature,  and soon, these types of animations will automatically get composited and hardware-accelerated.

-## What’s coming next?
+## What's coming next?

 These updated animations will make web styling much smoother.
 And as mentioned above, the team is always looking to see what upcoming web needs emerge.
-Right now, we’re slated to convert `background-color` and `clip-path` to automatically use hardware-acceleration in future versions of Chromium.
+Right now, we're slated to convert `background-color` and `clip-path` to automatically use hardware-acceleration in future versions of Chromium.